AndersDeath/diary2/README.md

 # 22 July 2022 - Wednesday - Yerevan

 Today I've got my documents from the hospital.
+I also finished a lot of deals.
+I've update SFS again, changed icons, and renamed it as Whitesova.com.
+The rest of the day I was working on DRSMile tasks and thinking about future.
+Now I want to just finish everything and go to cafe and eat.
+MAybe I will add something after here, I do not know.